“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 Sand particles in an hourglass can spontaneously form an arch structure, causing the flow of sand through the hourglass to jam.

-In a lot of circumstances, adding water helps overcome jamming.
+In several circumstances, adding water helps overcome jamming.
 A small amount of water can create ‘capillary bridges’ and cause particles to stick together — as anyone who has tried to pour damp salt out of a shaker knows.
 On the other hand, if you add a larger amount of water — when mixing cement, for example — it functions as a plasticiser.
 A plasticiser stops particles from sticking together, and allows them to move more freely.

 The Wet Tamping Challenge

-We began by mixing ground coffee with boiling water in a cup, using the Comb WDT tool to ensure the water and coffee were fully mixed.
+We began by mixing ground coffee with boiling water in a cup, using the Comb WDT device to ensure the water and coffee were fully mixed.
 We scooped the wet coffee into a portafilter basket, stirred with the Comb again to ensure even distribution, then laid a layer of cling film on top before tamping.

 Inside the Puck